By Charlie Campbell

 And if you are wondering how the 10 Ton got its name, just look up towards the top of the building.

 The stairs are up to the top of the three metal cylinders which is where the actual beer is created.
 The malt, the hops, and the yeast are combined and then put into the barrels.
-The cylinders can produce 30 barrells.
+The cylinders can produce 30 barrels.

 The Warped Wing is different from many other local breweries because they are a wholesaler and are allowed to distribute their beer to places in Ohio.